Doyle Wolfgang von Frankenstein: Personal life

 Doyle married Stephanie Bellars in 2001.
+The two met during Doyle’s brevity stint in WCW, Bellars was dating Randy Savage at the time.
 The couple have one daughter.
 He has three sons from previous relationships.
 The couple has since divorced, which was finalized in 2013.
-Doyle's first girlfriend at Lodi High School was Darlene Murray.

-Since 2013, Doyle has been in a domestic partnership with Alissa White-Gluz, vocalist of the Swedish melodic death metal band Arch Enemy.
+Since 2013, Doyle has been in a domestic partnership with Alissa White-Gluz, former vocalist of the Swedish melodic death metal band Arch Enemy.
 The couple are vegan.
+Doyle launched an animal-free hot sauce in 2008, and has been a public advocate for PETA in the past along with being nominated for their Hottest Vegan Award in 2017.

+Doyle is a bodybuilder and first began working out when he was 10 years old.
+He has stated he only misses working out if he has business to take care of or if he is hurt.
+He is sponsored by the fitness company PowerBlock Dumbells who send him equipment which he brings with him on tours.